venom1270/AdventOfCode-2025/README.md

 ## Day 1

 Day 1 complete.
 Took me longer than I'd like to admit, got a bit confused with the math there 😅.
 But it was a simple enjoyable task, let's see how long that sentiment lasts! 😎

+## Day 2

+This on was easy.
+Didn't overhtink too much, did the most obvious naive solution and it works great! 😎 Takes about *100ms* or *0,1s* for part 2, which is good enough.